hyperledger/besu-docs/docs/public-networks/tutorials/besu-teku-mainnet.md

 openssl rand -hex 32 | tr -d "\n" > jwtsecret.hex
 ```

-Specify `jwtsecret.hex` when starting Besu and Teku.
+You will specify `jwtsecret.hex` when starting Besu and Teku.
 This is a shared JWT secret the clients use to authenticate each other when using the [Engine API](../how-to/use-engine-api.md).

 ## 3. Generate validator keys